Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Methodology

-The case study is a research method used to investigate a phenomenon within its real-life context ~\cite{Runeson_Höst_2009, yin_case_2018, Crowe_Cresswell_Robertson_Huby_Avery_Sheikh_2011, Gerring_2004}.
-We selected the case study method for our research because it allows for an in-depth exploratory examination of our chosen case, enabling a deeper understanding of the usability factors that influence the adoption of a \signs tool in practice, rather than a broad but superficial cross-analysis ~\cite{ralph_acm_2021}.
+\ST{Why deifine it here} \JD{Let's remove the preceding sentence and weave the citations there into the next sentence(s).} We selected the case study method for our research because it allows for an in-depth exploratory examination of our chosen case, enabling a deeper understanding of the usability factors that influence the adoption of a \signs tool in practice~\cite{Runeson_Höst_2009, yin_case_2018, Crowe_Cresswell_Robertson_Huby_Avery_Sheikh_2011, Gerring_2004}, rather than a broad but superficial cross-analysis~\cite{ralph_acm_2021}.
 In selecting Sigstore, we adhered to the criteria outlined by Yin~\cite{yin_case_2018} and Crowe \etal~\cite{Crowe_Cresswell_Robertson_Huby_Avery_Sheikh_2011}.
-We considered the intrinsic uniqueness of the unit (high), access to data (adequate), and risks of participation (low).
+Specifically, we considered the intrinsic value and uniqueness of the case study unit (high), access to data (adequate), and risks of participation (low).
+In~\cref{sec:Discussion} we discuss generalizability.

-Our research objectives explore the impact of \textit{Software Tooling} as a factor in the practice of software signing from the viewpoint of practitioners, with a particular focus on how the usability of \signs tools influences their adoption.
-We opted for semi-structured interviews~\cite{saldana2011fundamentals} to effectively examine various aspects of tooling, including usability challenges, perceived benefits, and comparative experiences with other signing tools.
-This approach allows us to gather descriptive, open-ended, opinionated, and detailed responses, providing deeper insights into how usability considerations shape adoption decisions.